chainwayxyz/citrea-docs/users/configurable-setup.md

 ### Step 2.3: Edit rollup config file

-Config for Citrea Devnet resides in the `configs/devnet/` folder.
+Config for Citrea Devnet resides in the `configs/devnet/` folder, `configs/devnet/rollup_config.toml` file.
 There are several fields to modify, you can use the following if your Bitcoin Signet is working:

 <!-- ##### On DA Layer  -->
 ```toml